DanielLosada/Transformers---Lyrics-Generator/README.md

 We have chosen the following 2 datasets:
 * https://www.kaggle.com/datasets/mervedin/genius-lyrics
 * https://www.kaggle.com/datasets/neisse/scrapped-lyrics-from-6-genres

+The first dataset (Genius lyrics) contains 81 artist's song lyrics labeled by their filename.
+There are 100 songs for each artist.

+The second dataset (Song lyrics from 79 musical genres) was obtained using scraping, it contains lyrics of multiple artists and additionally it sorts them by genre.
+It consists of two datasets - artists-data.csv and lyrics-data.csv. lyrics-data.csv has data on 379.893 song lyrics from 4.239 artists, including artist name, song name, lyrics and lyrics language. artists-data.csv has data on 4.168 artists with styles, popularity and number of songs.
 <p align="right"><a href="#toc">To top</a></p>

 ## 3. Working Environment <a name="working_env"></a>